 The Kindercamp sleep pad is extremely durable, light, and small, making it easy to blow up and pack away.
 It is surprisingly comfortable and Victor often chooses this sleep pad over the inflatable ones.

-Honestly, if you aren’t picky about having the top of the line gear, aren’t using it frequently, or just want something comfortable without a huge price tag, I would purchase this one even for adults.
-The fact that it is self inflating, packs down pretty small, has a high R-value, and is only $50 makes this sleep pad a great all around sleep pad choice.
+Honestly, if you aren’t picky about having the top-of-the-line gear, aren’t using it frequently, or just want something comfortable without a huge price tag, I would purchase this one even for adults.
+The fact that it is self-inflating, packs down pretty small, has a high R-value, and is only $50 makes this sleeping pad a great all-around sleep pad choice.
 The only negative is that it is shorter so your legs will hang off, but the padding on your hips and back is still pretty good.